 Although assault and battery are often used together, they are not the same crime.
 Whereas assault is a mere attempt or threat to perform the act, battery involves doing the actual action.

-Unlike battery whereby one has to make bodily contact (regardless of how slight) with the victim, the crime of assault doesn’t involve any bodily contact or inflicting injury.
+Unlike battery whereby one has to make bodily contact (regardless of how slight) with the victim, the crime of assault doesn’t involve any bodily contact or infliction of injury.
 For example, attempting or threatening to punch someone will be assault while going ahead to punch the person will be a battery.

 The crime of assault can happen without battery, but a battery offense cannot occur without an assault.
 This is because an assault is a behavior that results in a battery; that is, assault is a lesser crime than a battery.
 However, you can be convicted of both crimes in case you threatened to hurt someone then went ahead to fulfill the threat.